-Margaret Liu Independent Director Nationality: American Shares owned: 689 Voting rights: 1,378 Committees: Biography a nd experience Ethics and Governance Committee (Chairperson) Innovation and Development Committee - Specialty Care Margaret Liu is currently a Global Health, Vacci biotech and investment companies, universities She also serves as a Professor at the Karolins first as Visiting Professor and then as Foreig Professor at the University of California in San ental scientific research councils.
-Stockholm, Sweden since 2003, essor.
-She is also Adjunct Full Date of birth: 11 June 1956 Before that, she occupied various functions in the private and public sector parallel to her academic career.
+Shares owned: 689 Voting rights: 1,378

+- Ethics and Governance Committee (Chairperson) - Innovation and Development Committee - Specialty Care

+Margaret Liu is currently a Global Health, Vaccines and Immunotherapy Consultant for pharma/ biotech and investment companies, universities, and governmental scientific research councils.
+She also serves as a Professor at the Karolinska Institute in Stockholm, Sweden since 2003, first as Visiting Professor and then as Foreign Adjunct Professor.
+She is also Adjunct Full Professor at the University of California in San Francisco, CA since 2013.

+Before that, she occupied various functions in the private and public sector parallel to her academic career.
 From 1984 to 1988 she was Visiting Scientist at the Massachusetts Institute of Technology.
 From 1987 to 1989 she was Instructor of Medicine at Harvard University.
-From Date of 1 st appointment: 7 June 2017 Term of office: 2021 Shareholders' Meeting 1989 to 1995, she was Adjunct Assistant Professor of Medicine at the University of Pennsylvania in Philadelphia, PA.
+From 1989 to 1995, she was Adjunct Assistant Professor of Medicine at the University of Pennsylvania in Philadelphia, PA.
 From 1990 to 1997, she served as Director, then Senior Director for Virus and Cell Biology at Merck Research Laboratories.
 From 1997 to 2000, she served as a Vice President of Vaccines Research and then Vice President of Vaccines and Gene Therapy at Chiron Corporation in Emeryville, CA. From 2000 to 2002, she was Senior Advisor in Vaccinology for the Bill & Melinda Gates Foundation.
 From 2000 to 2006, she was Vice Chairman of Transgène in Strasbourg, France.
 From 2005 to 2009, she served as a Director of Sangamo Biosciences Inc. She was President of the International Society for Vaccines from 2016 until the end of 2017.

 She is an accomplished leader in the research and development of vaccine and immunization programs for infectious diseases, particularly HIV and in the field of gene-based therapies.
 She earned her B.A. in Chemistry, summa cum laude, from Colorado College and an M.D. from Harvard Medical School.
-She was awarded an honorary Doctorate of Science (D.Sc.) from Colorado College and received the Karolinska Institute's highest distinction in May 2017, Medicine Doctor honoris causa-MDhc. • Positions and func Within the Ipsen Group or its main shareholders: shareholders osen Group or its main : Listed company: • Ipsen SA (France), Independent Director Listed compa None iny: Non listed company: None Vaccines an International Chairman of Jenner Instit Scientific Ac PAX Therap Adjuvance T une (ÚSA), Global Health, d Immunotherapy Consultant I Society for Vaccines, Positions previously held that expired during the last five years International Society for Vaccines, President
+She was awarded an honorary Doctorate of Science (D.Sc.) from Colorado College and received the Karolinska Institute's highest distinction in May 2017, Medicine Doctor honoris causa-MDhc

+Ipsen S.A.
+(France), Independent Director